 Engineering custom digital platforms that are scalable— A very unique set of business features and the willingness to invest time and money in setting up a differentiated platform may mandate an approach where a significant part of the platform is custom-built.

 Differentiating features include:

-- Sonata Ready — is a platformation approach meant to maximize the speed of your digital agenda with Sonata’s pre-built, end-to-end, industry-specific platform solutions.
-Rezopia is the Sonata platform for digital travel, Brick & Click is a retail industry platform, and Modern Distribution Platform is Sonata’s industry solution for supply chain and distribution needs of retail, consumer, and industrial goods companies.
+- Sonata Ready — is a platformation approach meant to maximize the speed of your digital agenda with Sonata's pre-built, end-to-end, industry-specific platform solutions.
+Rezopia is the Sonata platform for digital travel, Brick & Click is a retail industry platform, and the Modern Distribution Platform is Sonata's industry solution for the supply chain and distribution needs of retail, consumer, and industrial goods companies.
 These solutions come with pre-integrated omnichannel commerce, mobility, analytics, and ERP and pre-built, best in class, industry segment-specific business functionalities that can be deployed on cloud and adopted as the core of a fully refreshed digital IT backbone.

 - Case Study: — Successfully deployed the Rezopia platform for an Australia based Rail Network, which deployed an omni-channel booking backbone cutting across the web, physical counters and call center.

 - Sonata Accelerate — is an approach that leverages leading ISV platforms such as Microsoft Dynamics 365, Microsoft Cortana Intelligence, and SAP Hybris omnichannel commerce platforms for digitization.
 Sonata consultants assess, implement, and support, these platforms to help build and deploy specific digital business processes.
 This route is used to leverage compatibility with existing stacks and to be ready to leverage further enhancements that these ISVs will make to their platforms in the times ahead.

 - Case Study: — A US-based fashion brand successfully leveraged the Dynamics platform and created a seamless omnichannel experience.